Your Guide to the 2026 UCAT Cut-Off Scores for University Entry in Australia

 Instead, the university offers a Guaranteed Entry program, which gives you a confirmed place in an eligible degree with available places, granted you achieve the required selection rank and meet additional admission criteria.

-Applicants need an ATAR of 99.95 in order to proceed to the assessment day, which includes a written task and group interview.
-Keep in mind that this is an incredibly competitive program with only 30 domestic places available!
+• Applicants need an ATAR of 99.95 in order to proceed to the assessment day, which includes a written task and group interview.

 Similar to USYD, the University of Melbourne also offers a Guaranteed Entry pathway for students.

-To qualify for a full fee paying place in the Doctor of Medicine, you'll need a 99 ATAR, while those looking for a Commonwealth-supported place through the Chancellor's Scholarship program need to achieve a 99.9 ATAR.
+• To qualify for a full fee paying place in the Doctor of Medicine, you'll need a 99 ATAR

-It's important to note that applicants also need to sit and pass an MMI interview in the final year of their Bachelor's degree and full fee paying applicants must have a weighted average mark (WAM) above 75 from their Bachelor's degree.
+• It's important to note that applicants also need to sit and pass an MMI interview in the final year of their Bachelor's degree and full fee paying applicants must have a weighted average mark (WAM) above 75 from their Bachelor's degree.

 James Cook University also doesn't require the UCAT and tends to offer places to a fairly large ATAR score range.

-The ATAR range of secondary students offered a place in the Bachelor of Medicine, Bachelor of Surgery at James Cook University for Semester 1, 2023 spanned from 91.85 to the highest of 99.95 [4].
+• The ATAR range of secondary students offered a place in the Bachelor of Medicine, Bachelor of Surgery at James Cook University for Semester 1, 2023 spanned from 91.85 to the highest of 99.95 [4].

-This demonstrates how important the application and interview process is at a school like James Cook University and means you don't have to rely on your UCAT score if it came in lower than you would have liked.
+• This demonstrates how important the application and interview process is at a school like James Cook University and means you don't have to rely on your UCAT score if it came in lower than you would have liked.

-However, bear in mind that the competition for spots at non-UCAT medical schools might still be intense, and fulfilling all other admission criteria is necessary to increase your success chances.
+• However, bear in mind that the competition for spots at non-UCAT medical schools might still be intense, and fulfilling all other admission criteria is necessary to increase your success chances.

-A low UCAT score in 2023 is considered to be anything below 3000.
-If you happen to receive a low UCAT score, your best option is to explore non-UCAT universities or look at schools that don't rely as heavily on UCAT scores.
+If you happen to receive a lower UCAT score, your best option may be to explore non-UCAT universities or medical schools that place less emphasis on UCAT results.

 Your UCAT score is an indication of how your performance compared to other students taking the same exam, with a higher score indicating you did better than most.
 Therefore, your UCAT score can be interpreted as a measure of your academic success.